If you are curious about what a slow cooker is, hopefully, this guide will clear everything up.

 Slow cookers can vary a ton from brand to brand with each having its own different pros and cons.
 You will find some that use metal pots while others use ceramic.
 Some use glass lids whilst others use metal or ceramic.
 Most of these differences are minor and really just comes down to personal preference.

 Many modern slow cookers have a ton of features that come bundled.
 For example, almost every device will now have a programmable timer, which is incredibly handy if you are not home all day to keep an eye on the food cooking.

 Best thing is to do is check out the reviews of the product to make sure you’re getting a slow cooker that can do what it’s designed to properly.
 A crock pot is a branded slow cooker and will usually guarantee you a level of quality and features.

 Slow Cooker Pros and Cons

-To summarise the point of what is a slow cooker I have gone through the pros and cons of using one as opposed to a more traditional stovetop or oven method.
+To summarize the point of what is a slow cooker I have gone through the pros and cons of using one as opposed to a more traditional stovetop or oven method.